Household-Management-101.com

 If you don't have everyone's addresses gathered together already, this is a good time to start, but don't stress out.
 Remember, these assignments are all about reducing holiday stress, not causing it.
 Just send out a few crucial cards this year, and then save the cards you receive and update your list after Christmas for next year.

 You should also count how many people are on your list, so you can know how many cards to purchase and send.
-If this amount looks a bit daunting for your budget or time consider shortening the list a bit.
+If this amount looks a bit daunting for your budget or time consider shortening the list.

 Resource on the site to help you:

 2. Consider who you want to give gifts to this year.
-Just jot down a list of those people who are special enough in your life that you want to give them a Christmas gift.
+Jot down a list of those people who are special enough in your life that you want to give them a Christmas gift.

 Resource on the site to help you: